UNC IN SEVILLA

 Prepares students to formulate and communicate critical analyses of literary works in various genres (theater, poetry, essay, narrative, and film), while placing the readings within a cultural context.

-SEVI 325 — Spain Today / España inmediata
+SEVI 325 — España inmediata / Spain Today

 Historical analysis and contextualization of daily occurrences in Spain.
 This course renders special attention to the Spanish political, social and economic situation, and the analysis of its international relations (mainly European Union, Arab countries, Latin American countries, and the U.S.A.).
 It also analyzes topics such as the relations between the Catholic Church and the State, Spanish nationalism, and immigration.

-SEVI 331 — Spain and the Americas / España y las Américas
+SEVI 331 — España y las Américas / Spain and the Americas

 Study of the historical, social, and political consequences of the age of discovery and colonization: Spain at the time of expansion, the indigenous peoples of the Americas, the form and function of colonial government, social unrest, independence, and the decline of Spain.

-SEVI 334 — Global Issues on the First Trans-Atlantic Culture / Aspectos globales en la primera cultura transatlántica
+SEVI 334 — Aspectos globales en la primera cultura transatlántica / Global Issues on the First Trans-Atlantic Culture

 This course analyzes how the first transatlantic culture, which originated from the encounter between Europe and the New World in 1492, changed the course of history and the modern world.
 We will discuss the unfolding of events and ideas that shaped the minds and actions of people from this period while tracing a timeline of events crucial for our understanding of the modern world.
 We will also explore how the first transatlantic culture based on commerce influenced our modern globalized trade system.

-SEVI 335 — Spain and Islam / España ante el Islam
+SEVI 335 — España ante el Islam / Spain and Islam

 A study of the history, art, and culture of Islam and of Spain and Europe’s relationship with Islam.

-SEVI 341 — Art and Culture of Spain / Arte y cultura española
+SEVI 341 — Arte y cultura española / Art and Culture of Spain

 Introduction to the history of Spain and the major styles of Spanish art.
 Includes visits to monuments and museums.

-SEVI 355 — The European Union / La Unión Europea
+SEVI 355 — La Unión Europea / The European Union

 The history of the development of the European Union with special attention to its current and future political and economic structure, its agencies and institutions, the role of Spain, relations with Latin America, and the future of the Union within the international community.

-SEVI 361 — History and Analysis of Spanish Film / Historia y análisis del cine español
+SEVI 361 — Historia y análisis del cine español / History and Analysis of Spanish Film

 A brief tour of the history of Spanish film from its origins through today.
 This course will analyze films to help students better understand Spanish Society and increase confidence in their ability to communicate (via reading, writing, speaking, and listening) in Spanish.